mikch06/opnsense-updates/README.md

 ## Install

 	Copy config-smpale.cfg to config.cfg
-	and fill the lines for an proper email config with snmp auth.
+	and fill the lines for an proper email config with smtp auth.